OctopusDeploy/Nevermore/README.md

 Nevermore has some simple principles:

- - C# classes (Order, Customer, etc.) can be defined as documents documents
+ - C# classes (Order, Customer, etc.) can be defined as documents
  - Documents can have have nested properties, lists, etc. - anything that can be serialized as JSON
  - Each document gets its own database table (Orders, Customers, etc.)
  - The document ID is the primary key of the table.
 Like Raven, it uses Hi-Lo to generate string identifiers ("Order-123")